-- The user does not need to write software to use the V7X with a computer. - Can control testing using very complex switching systems when used with ViTREK 964 Switch Matrix units. - Easy to use fully graphical interface on a Windows based computer. - Multi-level user login, enabling the configuration of tests to be locked except for certain users. - Company wide use of test sequences using the company network. - Test sequences can be downloaded into the V7X and run without the computer. - Test results recorded on a computer or on the company network. - Computer generated multi-level test reports. - Compatibility with a wide range of Windows versions (Windows XP through Windows 8 as a Desktop Application). - Upwards Compatibility to other ViTREK products. - Easy upgrade for users with ViTREK V6X and V4 products and QT software.
+- A 45 day trial. - The user does not need to write software to use the V7X with a computer. - Can control testing using very complex switching systems when used with Vitrek 964 Switch Matrix units. - Easy to use fully graphical interface on a Windows based computer. - Multi-level user login, enabling the configuration of tests to be locked except for certain users. - Company wide use of test sequences using the local network. - Test sequences can be downloaded into the V7X and run without the computer. - Test results are recorded locally or on the company network. - Computer generated multi-level test reports. - Compatibility with Windows 10 and Windows 11.